ocean-tracking-network/node-manager-training/README.md

 The website rendering is available here https://ocean-tracking-network.github.io/node-manager-training/index.html

 ## General Node Manager Training Agenda
-The next scheduled training is December 2nd - 6th, 2024 in Halifax, NS, at the Steele Ocean Sciences Building (OTN Headquarters)
+The next scheduled training is December 2nd - 6th, 2024 in Halifax, NS, at the Steele Ocean Sciences Building (OTN Headquarters).
+Invitees from new and existing nodes will explore the OTN Node curriculum with the [OTNDC team](https://oceantrackingnetwork.org/staff/).
+A draft agenda (subject to update or amendment) for the week's proceedings:

 ### Day 1
 *Welcome*

-* **Presentation:** Introduction to Nodes
+* **Presentation:** Introduction to Nodes (virtual connections available)
-    * OTN and the Database Node concept
+    * The Ocean Tracking Network's Data Centre, the Care of Animal Tracking Data, and the Database Node concept - Jon Pye

 *AM Break*